uidaholib/collectionbuilder-csv-template/pages/about.md

 {% include feature/image.html objectid="fiddlers141" %}

 Fun is not only found in high school.
 Outside the high school is the campground, which fills up with RVs and tents throughout the week of the festival.
 If someone wants to enjoy this festival fully, they must stay in the high school campground.
-There you will hear fiddling from dawn until past midnight.
+There you will hear fiddling from dawn to dusk.
 It is a truly wonderful experience.

 {% include feature/image.html objectid="fiddlers137;fiddlers139" %}